raggedkarma/node-gtfs/README.md

     //Example
     /api/agenciesNearby/37.73/-122.25/10
 `:radius` is optional and in miles.
+Default: 25 miles.
-Default: 25 miles Returns all agencies that serve the 100 nearest stops within the specified radius
+Returns all agencies that serve the 100 nearest stops within the specified radius.

 ###List routes for an agency

     /api/routes/:agency

     //Example
-    /api/routes/san-francisco-municipal-transportation-agency
+    /api/routes/capital-metro

 ###List routes near a point

     /api/routesNearby/:lat/:lon/:radius

     //Example
-    /api/routesNearby/37.73/-122.25/0.25
+    /api/routesNearby/30.2747/-97.74035/0.25
 `:radius` is optional and in miles.
+Default: 1 mile.
-Default: 1 mile Returns all routes that stop at the 100 nearest stops within the specified radius
+Returns all routes that stop at the 100 nearest stops within the specified radius.

 ###List stops for a route

     /api/stops/:agency/:route_id/:direction_id

     //Example
-    /api/stops/san-francisco-municipal-transportation-agency/34/1
-`:direction_id` is optional
+    /api/stops/capital-metro/1001/1
+`:direction_id` is optional.
+For Capital Metro, Northbound is `0`, Southbound is `1`, Westbound is `0`, and Eastbound is `1`.

 ###List stops near a point

     /api/stopsNearby/:lat/:lon/:radius

     //Example
-    /api/StopsNearby/37.73/-122.25/0.25
+    /api/stopsNearby/30.2747/-97.74035/2
 `:radius` is optional and in miles.
+Default: 1 mile.
-Default: 1 mile Returns the 100 nearest stops within the specified radius
+Returns the 100 nearest stops within the specified radius.

 ###List stop times for a stop

     /api/times/:agency/:route_id/:stop_id/:direction_id

     //Example
-    /api/times/san-francisco-municipal-transportation-agency/34/1256/0
-`:direction_id` is optional
+    /api/times/capital-metro/1001/611/1
+`:direction_id` is optional.
+For Capital Metro, Northbound is `0`, Southbound is `1`, Westbound is `0`, and Eastbound is `1`.

 ## About this fork